-(CIRCUS ANIMALS) A child psychiatrist explains the unintentional negative effects of going to the circus with children.
-She asserts that showing kids that wild animals can be dominated and used as objects sends the wrong message about controlling other beings.
-We’d add that the circus teaches that animals are made for our entertainment and the sanctioned suffering of animals by adults is an assault on developing empathy. – Global Animal
+She asserts how showing kids that wild animals can be dominated and used as objects sends the wrong message about controlling other beings.
+We’d add that the circus teaches that animals are made for our entertainment and the sanctioned suffering of animals by adults is an assault on developing empathy.

 The circus is coming to town — in Oakland this week, and in San Jose next.
 For parents who want their children to experience the best of everything in life, the spectacle of wild animals performing amazing tricks seems like thrilling family entertainment.
 However, attending these events has subtle effects on children that parents should consider.